projectcontour/contour/design/gateway-apis-implementation.md

 - add it to the cache
 - indicate with a return value if the add should result in a DAG (and consequently an Envoy config) rebuild.

-This pattern is applicable to all the Service APIs objects, with the exception of GatewayClass, which is not relevant for Contour.
+This pattern is applicable to all the Gateway API objects, with the exception of GatewayClass, which is not relevant for Contour.

-There are already internal fields in the cache to hold GatewayClass and some other service-apis objects.
+There are already internal fields in the cache to hold GatewayClass and some other Gateway API objects.
 GatewayClass will be removed as part of this work, then we will use this scaffolding to build the actual functionality on top.

 #### Hostname matching

-In many of the Service APIs objects, Hostnames *may* be specified, and *may* be either "precise" (a domain name without the terminating dot of a network host), or "wildcard" (a domain name prefixed with a single wildcard label).
+In many of the Gateway API objects, Hostnames *may* be specified, and *may* be either "precise" (a domain name without the terminating dot of a network host), or "wildcard" (a domain name prefixed with a single wildcard label).
 Per the API spec, only the first DNS label of the hostname may be a wildcard, and the wildcard must match only a single label.

 Hostnames are considered to match if they exactly match, or if a precise hostname matches the suffix of a wildcard hostname (that is, if they match after the first DNS label is discarded.)